kwesiRutledge/goop2/README.md

+# This project is being replaced!

+The projects in MatProGo-dev aim to replace this.
+The modeling interface has been put into [MatProInterface.go](https://github.com/MatProGo-dev/MatProInterface.go) and the gurobi interface has been moved into [Gurobi.go](https://github.com/MatProGo-dev/Gurobi.go).

 # goop2
 This project is meant to implement an optimization toolbox with nice default features like MATLAB's YALMIP.
 It is a spiritual successor to the goop library from MIT's Distributed Robotics Lab.
 This version is meant to be written in pure Go and makes use of my own low-level library for interfacing with Gurobi.